realXtend/doc/arch_article/simple.rst

 sources supported.
 We started by having providing power at the small scale to provide the ability to easily make rich interactive applications.
-Another important missing element in our current EC synchronization architecture is security, e.g., a permission system.
+Another important missing element in our current EC synchronization architecture is security, e.g. a permission system.
 An initial implementation is planned to cover the basic capabilities, similar to how Syntensity already has attributes that can only change only if the server allows.
 In the future, we look